FZFR/azure-terraform-automation/README.md

 There is an `az` folder that includes a compilation of minimal and all Azure images as of November 2023, primarily focused on the East US region for reference.
 Note that there might be slight variations in other regions.

-The `.github/workflows` directory hosts GitHub Actions workflow file for automated infrastructure provisioning:
+The `.github/workflows` directory hosts GitHub Actions workflow files for automated infrastructure provisioning:

 - `create-vm.yml`: Orchestrates the creation/update of infrastructure.
+- `destroy-vm.yml`: Destroys the infrastructure based on the existing plan.

-This file accommodates various VM configuration parameters as inputs, utilizing them to generate and execute plans.
+These files accommodate various VM configuration parameters as inputs, utilizing them to generate and execute plans.

 For instance, customization of VM size, image details, etc., can be effortlessly achieved without the need to interact with the Azure portal directly.
-This capability empowers you to efficiently create multiple VMs configured behind a load balancer.

 # Using the GitHub Actions Workflow

-This repository contains a GitHub Actions workflow (`create-vm.yml`) to automate infrastructure provisioning on Azure using Terraform.
+This repository contains a GitHub Actions workflow (`create-vm.yml` and `destroy-vm.yml`) to automate infrastructure provisioning on Azure using Terraform.

 ## Workflow Overview